Navajo Food & Agricultural Collaborative

 -

-In July, 2022 we convened ten (10) well Food/Agriculture focused producers, non-profits and government entities.
-Over the next several months, the group developed a set of principles, a Shared Vision. and a set of Priorities for the first year of work.
+In July, 2022 we convened ten (10) Food/Agriculture focused producers, non-profits and government entities representing the Food/Agriculture Value Chain.
+Over the next several months, the group developed a Shared Vision. and a set of Priorities for the first year of work.

 -

-The projects below resulted from the Priorities of 2023.
+The projects below resulted from the Priorities of 2023 and 2024.

 -